『E8. Grandma』のカバーアート

 ポッドキャストの詳細を見る

 A storm can terrify, or it can set you free.
-Lightning, thunder, and a summer rain can offer comfort and inclusion when one is unwelcome indoors.
-We learn that belonging can be built from safe spaces, safe creatures, and the ebb and flow of Mother Nature.
+Lightning, thunder, and summer rain can offer comfort when one is unwelcome indoors.
+A sense of belonging can be built from safe spaces, safe creatures, and the ebb and flow of Mother Nature.

 We talk about what denial can do to a family’s memory.
 We suggest that children deserve trust long after adults revise the record.
 If you’ve ever found safety in a place instead of a person or been saved by one steady ally, this story will find you.

-If this conversation moves you, share it with someone else, follow the show for more chapters, and leave a review so others find it too.
+If this conversation moves you, share it with someone else, and follow the show for more chapters.
+New episodes drop every Tuesday.

 Special Thanks to our supporters, who have made this podcast possible.